menacit/practical_cryptography_course/01-history_and_basics.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Tero Karppinen (CC BY 2.0)" -->
-**The cat and mouse game goes on.**
+The cat and mouse game went on, more or less the same way...

 ![bg right:30%](images/01-pixel_forest.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% William Warby (CC BY 2.0)" -->
-Technologies such as the telegraph and radio revolutionized everything.
+Technologies such as the telegraph and radio really shook things up.

-That included warfare.
+Even commercial enterprises found the need for encryption.

 ![bg right:30%](images/01-phone.jpg)